devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - disable wake on wlan and bluetooth (which causes sleep issues)
 - Disable windows bit-lock encryption (ignore, if you don't lock it)
 - Secure Boot
-- Serial/COM Port
 - VT-d
 - CSM
-- Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)
  </details>
 <details>
  <summary><strong>Enable:</strong></summary>